m4cm3nz/Person.Model.ValueObjects/README.md

 # Person.Model.ValueObjects
-Values objects that intent to model brazilian's Person domain
+A collection of value objects that intent to model brazilian's Person domain

 ### CNPJ - Cadastro Nacional de Pessoa Jurídica
 A string based struct that models a Employer Number Identification